manzoorqirat-boop/TanaBanaApp/README.md

 - **Job Workers**: only the master list (create/edit job worker profiles) is built.
-The web app's "Activity" tab on the same page — dispatching raw material to a job worker, recording finished-goods receipts back, running balances/payables — is a transactional workflow with its own state machine, distinct from the master-data list here.
-There's no current plan to port it; it wasn't in the original migration plan's page list.
+The web app's "Activity" tab on the same page — dispatching raw material to a job worker, recording finished-goods receipts back, running balances/payables — is a separate transactional sub-system.
+See "Audit pass" above for the full scope of what's missing and why it's deliberately deferred rather than skipped.
 - **Overheads**: every overhead created here is "General" (`fg_id: null`).
 The web app also supports linking one overhead to a specific Finished Product — that selector needs the Finished Products list